HOW TO VISIT VLKOLINEC – A UNESCO SITE IN SLOVAKIA

 Water Well

-- In the eastern side street of Vlkolinec, there is the Roman-catholic stone Church of the Annunciation of the Virgin Mary that was built in 1875 and nearby cemetery with preserved tombstones and metal crosses.
+In the eastern side street of Vlkolinec, there is the Roman-catholic stone Church of the Annunciation of the Virgin Mary that they built in 1875 and nearby cemetery with preserved tombstones and metal crosses.

 HIKING AROUND VLKOLINEC